October 2007 and Spring, 2015

 The sign, the password to the plane was American.
 As in, I am an American.
 And I could go back to a place where, once inside, there was no password, no test, no badge of admission to the school or the city hall, no code of arms or card or letter of introduction that gave me benefits and not the other guy.

 And it was impossible not to tear up at that moment.
 Ten thousand kilometers from home, among friends who were staying home, not reluctantly but inevitably, but everyone in the car felt a tug.

 Believe me, you should try it sometime.

 Everyone in China has a password or a loyalty test or shibboleth to master.
 Not a phrase, or a card.
 But access always requires a password.
 Somebody knows somebody.
-In China, it is like Mike Royko said, we don’t want nobody nobody sent.
+In China, it is like Milt Rakove said, we don’t want nobody nobody sent.

 In the new shopping mall ten minutes from our home, there was – for reasons unknown – a 25 foot statue of liberty, complete, for about two years.
 A new shopping mall for modern Chinese, with modern ideas.

-Six months ago, it disappeared.
+In spring of 2015, it disappeared.
 Times are reminiscent – for some Chinese – of 1966, the beginning of the Cultural Revolution.
 The hammer is coming down everywhere – on foreigners, on Chinese.
-And it is time to … come home.
+And it was time to … come home.

-And I was watching West Wing, second season, episode 8.
-Now you know the writing and acting in West Wing was just about the best ever done on television, so heart string pulling is not tough.
+I had a CD set of the tv show West Wing, and I was watching episode 8 of season 2.
+Now you know the writing and acting in West Wing was just about the best ever done on television, so finding a heart-string pulling scene is not tough.

 And the story was about 96 Chinese Christians who had stowed away in a shipping container, six weeks on the ocean, 13 dying en route, to get to America and freedom from religious persecution.